A3XX/dns_at_home/README.md

 3. Once you have the IP address
   -a.
 On Windows pc open Putty and enter the IP address and oepn.a prompt will open click yes, default login as **pi** and  password **raspberry** and enter.
       ![pic7](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/7.PNG)
   -b.
-On Mac or Linux pc open terminal and type the command like
+On Mac or Linux pc open terminal and type the command like.
        ```bash
        ssh pi@192.168.1.252
        ```
 4. We will do most of our configurations using a handy tool called “raspi-config”.
      ```bash